samer12332/ITI-JS-Project/ReadMe.md

 The focus of the project is on architecture, collaboration, and scalable service-based design.

+## Demo

+A live demo of the deployed application will be linked here once you provide the deployment URL.

+Deployment link: <ADD_DEPLOYMENT_LINK_HERE>

+(Replace the placeholder above with your deployment link and I'll update the README.)

 ## Architecture

 Pattern: MVC (Model – View – Controller)